View on GitHub

 }

-We must also add the m_greetingCount member variable to the class defined in HelloWorld.hpp and the constructor defined in HelloWorld.cpp.
-This is done by adding the following code inside the class definition in HelloWorld.hpp:
+Add the m_greetingCount member variable to the class defined in HiComponent.hpp and the constructor defined in HiComponent.cpp.
+This is done by adding the following two lines inside the class definition in HiComponent.hpp:

 U32 m_greetingCount = 0;